dhable/caffeinatedideas.com/resources/templates/md/posts/2012-07-25-apples-mountain-lion-up-to-date-program.md

 development.
 Running VMs with Linux and Windows didn't help so I jumped on board the new 15" MacBook with Retina display because I could get 16GB of RAM in it.
 The added bonus was a free copy of Mountain Lion when it was released.
-I'm still waiting on my download code from [Apple's up-to-date][apple-uptodate] program and that's a bit surprising.
+I'm still waiting on my download code from [Apple's up-to-date](http://www.apple.com/osx/uptodate/) program and that's a bit surprising.

 If you haven't experienced the up-to-date program, it's really baffling why Apple didn't spend a few more days to make the whole experience better.
 The forms start